EndPointCorp/end-point-blog/2020/09/11/auomated-testing-with-symfony.html.md

 Let's get started.

-# What we're going to be talking about
+# The types of tests that we're going to write

 For web applications, as far as automated tests go, there are three categories which I think are essential to have and complement each other very well: